 On Tuesday morning, the day after her surgery, the man who had been in my life for six years took his own life.
 It was surreal and impossible to believe.
 Inside, I was shattered and at that moment I knew that the only way to get through it was to change the story of my life.

 I stepped back from the busyness of "normal" life, bowed my head and surrendered to the storm I was lost in.
 It was the most difficult challenge I had ever experienced and I knew that no one was coming to save me.
-No one could make it all better and no I did not fall apart.
+No one could make it all better and no I did not fall apart for I knew that was not the story that I wanted to live.

 My dream has always been to be a writer.
 I've longed to write about the lives of women from a personal and understanding perspective.
 I'm not a great writer... actually, far from it.
-I know I will never be a Jane Austin, nor an Emily Bronte; that is not the reason I write.
-My hope is that I can use my education, life experiences and stories to encourage other women to find their way to living a life of their choosing.
+I know I will never be a Jane Austin, nor a Kate Morton; that is not the reason I write.
+My hope is that I can use my education, life experiences and stories to encourage other women to find their way to live a life of their choosing.
 My mother, who was my role model, always used to say that, "there are better days ahead".
 I believed her and have used those words throughout my life as a means of moving forward, despite the challenges that seemingly tried to block me.

-As a student of the Simply Women Accredited Training Institute (SWAT), I have the honour of working with the visionary empowerment coach and teacher Crystal Andrus, who is the head of a unique world wide women's empowerment educational movement.
+As a certified member of the Simply Women Accredited Training Institute (SWAT), I have the honour of working with the visionary empowerment coach and teacher Crystal Andrus, who is the head of a unique world wide women's empowerment educational movement.

 I invite you to LIKE and SHARE my Facebook Page A Woman's Story to help me build a supportive community where we can all inspire each other. - Thank you!